ouked/sudoku_solver/README.md

 As the `copy.deepcopy` function is made to make an independent copy of an **arbitrary** object, it will be doing a lot of unnecessary processing in most cases.
 Looking at the source code in `copy.py` shows the amount of checks that occur everytime a copy is made.
-These checks would be necessary if the object I was copying contained references to itself [5] , however in this particular case, it doesn't.
+These checks would be necessary if the object I was copying contained references to itself (Python Software Foundation, 2021), however in this particular case, it doesn't.

 Writing a new `deepcopy` method was as simple as creating a new object of the same class, and setting the fields to the values of the copied object.